Chapter 10 : Surrounded by Magical Graffiti - Part 1.

 With that remark, Hermione stopped laughing and began concentrating on what he had just said.
 “I gave you a… a what exactly?”

 “A black dog.
-Which, caused me to freak out and I ended up doing something very bad.”
-He said in a mad tone, reminiscing the scene that played out in his dream of a pregnant Hermione taking the curse and hitting the stone wall.
+Which, caused me to freak out and I ended up doing something very bad.” he explained in a mad tone, reminiscing the scene that played out in his dream of a pregnant Hermione taking the curse and hitting the stone wall.

 She noticed that his demeanor had become quite serious.